 Be careful on social media, especially YouTube.
 There are so many people pulling you in every direction and leading you toward different goals that you can waste a ton of time and money.
 In fact, I wrote an entire post on things I bought that I shouldn’t have on the advice of many YouTube videos.

 Resources For Becoming A Prepper

 No, I’m not one of them.
-I am, but the two preppers I’m going to recommend are light years ahead of me.
+I am, but the two preppers I will recommend are light years ahead of me.

 My first recommendation is Jack Spirko with The Survival Podcast.
-The Survival Podcast is a modern-day survival website along with a five day a week podcast.
-Jack is the number one authority when it comes to common sense prepping and modern survival as far as I’m concerned.
+The Survival Podcast is a modern-day survival website along with a five-day-a-week podcast.
+Jack is the number one authority regarding common sense prepping and modern survival as far as I’m concerned.

-My second recommendation is Todd Sepulveda with The Prepper Website.
+My second recommendation is Todd Sepulveda with Ready Your Future.
 Todd has the largest directory of prepper websites and resources there is.
 The directory is updated daily as well.
-Just be careful, again, it’s easy to get overwhelmed.
-Todd also has a podcast, The Prepper Website Podcast, that offers common-sense content, usually by other preppers within our community.
+Just be careful.
+Again, it’s easy to get overwhelmed.
+Todd also has a podcast, The Ready Your Future Podcast, that offers common-sense content, usually by other preppers within our community.

-I do have a list of podcasts I was listening to but some of those podcasts have either disappeared or rarely post.
-Podcasting can be a demanding activity and life just gets in the way for many of us.
+I do have a list of podcasts I was listening to (Updated for 2023), but some of those podcasts have either disappeared or rarely post.
+Podcasting can be a demanding activity, and life just gets in the way for many of us.

 I’ll pick back up on this topic of becoming a prepper in a later article.
 I’ve already gone way beyond what I’d consider a “readable” post for most people.
 I’m even thinking of making it one of our main categories.